nillith/xorshift256/readme.md

     const rng = XorShift256(Math.random());

-The constructor accept an optional seed parameter.
+The parameter of the constructor will be used to seed the generator.
+It's optional.
+If you don't provide one.
+It will seed with a fixed default seed:  `XorShift256.defaultSeed`.
 You can pass anything as seed.
 It's recommended to pass an array of numbers.
-If you don't provide one.
-It will seed with a fixed default seed:  `XorShift256.defaultSeed`.

 You can also reseed the generator anytime after creation: